-Oil remains below the $55 mark as Russia and Iran meet in Moscow to discuss joint energy projects, as Iran continues to prevent UN investigations into its nuclear storage facilities.
-Gold continues trending sideways in the 1530-1540 range ahead of today’s US manufacturing PMIs. bitcoin trading
+Oil trades below the $55 mark as Russia and Iran meet in Moscow to discuss joint energy projects, as Iran continues to prevent UN investigations into its nuclear storage facilities.

-, having broken through resistance at 10.2K, is attempting to recover from a 2-month downtrend after refusing support at 8K after European Central Bank officials meeting in Frankfurt yesterday described Facebook’s Libra project as a “threat to democracy” and a “treacherous” attempt to undermine central banks’ ability to set monetary policy. .
+Gold trading continues trending sideways in the 1530-1540 range ahead of today’s US manufacturing PMIs.
+Bitcoin trading, having broken through resistance at 10.2K, is attempting to recover from a 2-month downtrend after refusing support at 8K after European Central Bank officials meeting in Frankfurt yesterday described Facebook’s Libra project as a “threat to democracy” and a “treacherous” attempt to undermine central banks’ ability to set monetary policy.

 Xiaomi shares soared 5% upon opening overnight in Hong Kong on the announcement of a $1.5 bn stock buyback plan.
 Pfizer will be paying a 36-cent dividend today, Visa 25 cents and Walmart – 53 cents.